 Tree and Branch Disposal

-Contact your garbage hauler for pricing
+- Contact your garbage hauler

-The Mulch Store, 4275 Creek View Circle, Minnetrista, 952.446.1056 (Please contact the site for hours and pricing.)
+- The Mulch Store, 4275 Creek View Circle, Minnetrista, 952.446.1056 (Please contact the site for hours and pricing.)

 Diseased Tree Service Available to Residents

-It is the policy of the City of Shorewood to recognize and preserve existing natural resources of the community.
+It is the policy of the City of Shorewood to recognize and preserve the existing natural resources of the community.
 To better protect this natural resource Shorewood established a Tree Preservation Policy that applies to all new construction within the city.
 The purpose of this policy is to preserve and protect significant trees or stands of trees whose loss due to land disturbances associated with development or construction would negatively affect the character of our community.

 The University of Minnesota Extension Service offers great information on all tree care.